James of Jerusalem

 Introduction

-James son of Joseph (Hebrew: Yaakov ben Yosef—Greek: Iakо̄bos ton tou Iōsēph) was born circa AD 1 (3761–3762 in the Hebrew calendar) in the Roman client state of Judea.
-The apostle Paul identified him as "the Lord's brother" and wrote about meeting him in Jerusalem (Gal.
-1:19) after his conversion near Damascus.
-James shared the same mother, Mary, with Jesus and at least three other brothers—Joseph, Simon, and Jude—and an unknown number of sisters (Matt.
+James, son of Joseph (Hebrew: Yaakov ben Yosef—Greek: Iakōbos ton tou Iōsēph), was born around AD 1 in the Roman client state of Judea.
+The apostle Paul called him "the Lord's brother."
+He wrote about meeting him in Jerusalem after Paul's conversion near Damascus (Gal.
+1:19).
+James shared the same mother, Mary, with Jesus and at least three brothers—Joseph, Simon, and Jude—and an unknown number of sisters (Matt.
 13:55–56; Mark 6:3).
-However, he did not believe that Jesus was the Messiah until after the resurrection (John 7:5; Acts 12:17), as all of his other siblings rejected this claim.
-The entire family thought Jesus was out of his mind!
-(Mark 3:21).
-James of Jerusalem should not be confused with either James son of Alphaeus or James son of Zebedee.
-He was not one of the twelve apostles like them (Acts 1:13–14; 1 Cor.
+At first, James and his siblings did not believe Jesus was the Messiah (John 7:5).
+In fact, the family thought Jesus was out of his mind (Mark 3:21).
+James believed only after the resurrection (Acts 12:17).
+Unlike James Alphaeus or James Zebedee, James of Jerusalem was not one of the twelve apostles (Acts 1:13–14; 1 Cor.
 9:5, 15:7).

 Martyrdom of James

 James was stoned to death in Jerusalem by the Sanhedrin in AD 62.
-Between AD 93–94, the Judeo-Roman historian Josephus wrote about it in his Antiquities of the Jews:
+Between AD 93 and 94, the Jewish-Roman historian Josephus recorded this event:

 Festus was now dead, and Albinus was.
 Still, upon the road, he assembled the Sanhedrin of judges and brought before them the brother of Jesus, who was called Christ, whose name was James, and some others [or some of his companions].
 When he had formed an accusation against them as breakers of the law, he delivered them to be stoned: but as for those who seemed the most equitable of the citizens, and such as were the most uneasy at the breach of the laws, they disliked what was done; they also sent to the king [Agrippa], desiring him to send to Ananus that he should act so no more, for that what he had already done was not to be justified; nay, some of them also went to meet Albinus, as he was upon his journey from Alexandria, and informed him that it was not lawful for Ananus to assemble a Sanhedrin without his consent.
 At which point Albinus complied with what they said, wrote in anger to Ananus, and threatened that he would bring him to punishment for what he had done, on which King Agrippa took the high priesthood from him, when he had ruled but three months, and made Jesus, the son of Damneus, the high priest (Antiquities of the Jews 20.9).